Six operations on dg enhancements of derived categories of sheaves: Applications

 \subsubsection{Model structures}

 Let $\ulms{C}$ be an $\RR$-category.
-The category $\MMod(\ulms{C})$ has two well-known model structures whose weak equivalences are the quasi-isomorphisms (\cite[Thm.~3.2]{keller-on-dg-categories-ICM}, \cite[Thm.~2.2]{valery-olaf-smoothness-equivariant}): \begin{enumerate} \item The injective model structure whose cofibrations are the monomorphisms.
+We always assume that it is $\mathscr{U}$-small in the rest of this subsection.
+The category $\MMod(\ulms{C})$ has $\mathscr{U}$-small $\Hom$-sets, objects in $\mathscr{U}$, and all $\mathscr{U}$-small colimits and limits.
+It has two well-known model structures whose weak equivalences are the quasi-isomorphisms (\cite[Thm.~3.2]{keller-on-dg-categories-ICM}, \cite[Thm.~2.2]{valery-olaf-smoothness-equivariant}): \begin{enumerate} \item The injective model structure whose cofibrations are the monomorphisms.
 We call this model structure the \define{$\II$-model structure} and its (co)fibrations and (co)fibrant objects $\II$-(co)fibrations and $\II$-(co)fibrant objects, respectively. \item The projective model structure whose fibrations are the epimorphisms.
 We call this model structure the \define{$\PP$-model structure} and its (co)fibrations and (co)fibrant objects $\PP$-(co)fibrations and $\PP$-(co)fibrant objects, respectively. \end{enumerate} Each of these model structures turns $\MMod(\ulms{C})$ into a cofibrantly generated model category.
 Any $\II$-fibrant object is h-injective, and all objects are $\II$-cofibrant.
 Any $\PP$-cofibrant object is h-projective and h-flat (\cite[Lemmas~2.6, 2.8]{valery-olaf-smoothness-equivariant}), and all objects are $\PP$-fibrant.
 We write $\ul\IIMod(\ulms{C})$ (resp.\ $\ul\PPMod(\ulms{C})$) for the full $\RR$-subcategory of $\ul\MMod(\ulms{C})$ consisting of $\II$-fibrant (resp.\ $\PP$-cofibrant) objects.

 \begin{lemma} Let $\ulms{C}$ be an $\RR$-category.
 Then $\iCone$ maps $\II$-cofibrations (resp.\ $\PP$-cofibrations) to trivial $\II$-cofibrations (resp.\ trivial $\PP$-cofibrations). \end{lemma}

 \begin{proof} The $\II$-cofibrations are the monomorphisms; the $\PP$-cofibrations are the monomorphisms with $\PP$-cofibrant cokernel, as explained before \cite[Lemma~2.4]{valery-olaf-smoothness-equivariant}.
 Now it is easy to adapt the proof of Lemma~\ref{l:cone-ii-trivial-cofibration}. \end{proof}